 Anyone can craft a decent first résumé, as long as they can muster some self-esteem to realize their own value.

 No employer hiring a 14-year-old expects an impressive résumé.
 So don’t worry too much.
 Focus primarily on breaking down doors and getting noticed.
 Show a potential employer that you’re responsible.

-Now that you know how to get your first job, you are in the driver’s seat.
+Once you have landed your first job offers, you are in the driver’s seat.
 Any employer would be lucky to have you.
 Here’s the exciting part: time for you to pick the job you want.